All your third party accident and claim questions answered.

 Luckily if you have comprehensive or third party only car insurance, your insurer is there to help once you have all the info together.

-Then wait for the third party to contact you or your insurer
+Then wait for the third party to take action

 Your insurer will then take it from there

-Your insurer will look at exactly what happened, using all the info you and the third party gave them to decide whether the damage caused to the third party’s car is covered.
-If it is, they will take on the legal responsibility of sorting out the claim with the third party.
-Remember, you won’t need to talk to the third party – that’s why you have insurance!
+Your insurer will look at the details of the accident — what you and the third party reported — and decide whether the third party’s damage is covered.
+If it is, they’ll take on the legal responsibility for settling the claim with the other driver.

 What if the damage to the other car is not covered?